HSF/hsf.github.io/organization/_posts/2023/2023-04-13-coordination.md

 - Nick Styles: HSF is useful, but ATLAS concerns that WG interests not well aligned with experiments
   - Valid concern, though HSF is wider than LHC experiments (feedback on important topics **always** welcomed)
-- Pere Mato: feedback was via SFT and we wanted to know if the SFT effort that goes to the HSF was appreciated
+- Pere Mato: feedback was via SFT and we wanted to know if the SFT effort that goes to the HSF is thought to be well used
 - Nick Styles - is the HSF really a foundation?
 No assignable resources and activities are best-effort
   - True that we had more foundation-like ideas in the early days (modeled on the Apache Software Foundation)
   - While effort is 'best-effort', people contribute to HSF to enhance things they would be hoping to do anyway